pythonslytherin/ssarkarcodes/README.md

-- 👋 Hi, I’m @ssarkarcodes!
+- 👋 Hi, I’m Shayari Sarkar!
 - 👀 I love to create things whether it's making music, coding, or writing stories.
-My favorite subjects are math and science!
+My favorite subjects are math and science.
+- 🚀 I hope to work as an engineer, particularly with aerospace/aeronautical technologies.
-- 🧑🏽‍💻 I am currently working on CS50 AI with Python!
+- 🧑🏽‍💻 I am currently working on CS50 AI with Python.
+- 💻 Check out some of my work here ⬇️